 - To support projects in line with our mission and vision

 - To adapt with the changing trends

 Have you ever wanted to read five books a day?
 Now, this is possible.
-We summarise the best ideas from best-selling non-fiction books and provide it to you for free.
+We create summaries of best-selling — primarily — non-fiction books and provide them to you at no additional cost.

-By doing so, we help people discover great books from some of the most brilliant minds — whom might be hard to meet in real life — or learn on the go.
+In doing so, we help people discover great books from some of the most brilliant minds and learn on the go.

-Become a knowledge machine by visiting our book insights page.
+Discover a wealth of knowledge by visiting our book summaries and insights page.

-LarnEdu has not drifted from its initial focus, which is about making useful educational materials accessible to all students at no cost.
+LarnEdu has not drifted from its initial focus, which is to make useful educational materials accessible to all students at no cost.
 From resources relating to the SAT written in over 50 countries, WASSCE written in West Africa, free online courses administered by the world’s top institutions, to the lecture notes from the world’s top universities, there is something for all.

 Other Learning Resources